-Pediatric cancers differ significantly from adult onset cancers in how they develop, are treated and respond to therapy.
+Children's cancers differ significantly from adult-onset cancers in how they develop, are treated and respond to therapy.
 You want your child to be cared for by pediatric oncologists like ours.

 Our team of pediatric oncologists and hematologists (doctors who specialize in blood disorders) work with nurses, psychologists and social workers to ensure we’re taking care of the whole child – not just treating the disease.
 Cancer can be intimidating for families, and it’s important you choose a treatment center that is prepared to take care of your child and those around them, including their parents and siblings.

 Among the most common diseases we treat are: